tae898/erc/examples/README.md

-# Multimodal
+# examples
-This directory includes works by Taewoon Kim (t.kim@vu.nl).
+This directory includes a lot of examples that you can run either locally (`./local`) or on google colab (`./colab`).
+You have to have `requirements.txt` installed to run examples on your local machine, whereas you don't have requirements for colab.

 ## MELD Datasets